reduxjs/redux/docs/Glossary.md

 type Action = Object;
 ```

 An *action* is a plain object that represents an intention to change the state.
 Actions are the only way to get data into the store.
-Any data, whether from the UI events, network callbacks, or other sources such as WebSockets need to eventually be dispatched as actions.
+Any data, whether from UI events, network callbacks, or other sources such as WebSockets needs to eventually be dispatched as actions.

 By convention, actions should have a `type` field that indicates the type of action being performed.
 Types can be defined as constants and imported from another module.
 It’s better to use strings for `type` than [Symbols](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Symbol) because strings are serializable.